vk-cs/docs-public/docs/en/main/additionals/account/project/edit/edit.md

 The project name can be copied by clicking on the adjacent button.
 This is required for use in the API, CLI, or when submitting a case to technical support.

 To change additional information about the project, use the "Project settings" menu.
-In the project settings menu, you can fill in the data of an individual or legal entity, as well as download configuration files to access the VK CS platform through developer tools (API) and infrastructure management (Terraform).
+In the project settings menu, you can fill in the data of an individual or legal entity, as well as download configuration files to access the VK Cloud platform through developer tools (API) and infrastructure management (Terraform).

 ## Change of ownership